jakesgordon/javascript-state-machine/README.md

  * onenter**state**  - fired when entering the new state
  * onafter**event**  - fired after the event

+You can affect the event in 2 ways:

+ * return `false` from an `onbeforeevent` handler then you can cancel the event.
+ * return `false` from an `onleavestate` handler then you can perform an asynchronous state transition (see next section)

 For convenience, the 2 most useful callbacks can be shortened:

  * on**event** - convenience shorthand for onafter**event**